 Individuals can request access to their personal data and information about processing activities, requiring SaaS platforms to provide comprehensive but understandable responses.

-Implement access systems that can compile personal data from across platform components while presenting information in formats that are useful for Indian users with varying technical sophistication.
+Implement access systems that can compile personal data from across platform components while supporting structured handling of data principal requests in formats that are useful for Indian users with varying technical sophistication.

 Right to Correction and Erasure: